ropensci-archive/roweb2/content/technotes/2018-08-08-phylotar-release.md

 ![treemap of tinmous genera](/img/blog-images/2018-08-08-phylotar/treemap.png) *Relative number of sequences and clusters per Tinamous genus.
 The larger the size of the box, the more sequences are represented for the genus.
 The lighter the blue colour, the more clusters are represented for the genus.*

-For more information on manipulating the Phylota object, see the [phylotaR website](https://ropensci.github.io/phylotaR/).
+Through interacting with the Phylota object and using the various functions for manipulating it, a user can extract the specific ortholgous sequences of interest and write out the sequences in [fasta format](https://en.wikipedia.org/wiki/FASTA) with the [`write_sqs()`](https://ropensci.github.io/phylotaR/reference/write_sqs.html) function.
+For more information and examples on manipulating the Phylota object, see the [phylotaR website](https://ropensci.github.io/phylotaR/).

 ## Future

-We have many ideas on improving phylotaR, such as making use of the BLAST API -- instead of relying on users installing BLAST+ on their machine -- and allowing users to introduce their own non-GenBank sequences.
+We have many ideas for improving phylotaR, such as making use of the BLAST API -- instead of relying on users installing BLAST+ on their machine -- and allowing users to introduce their own non-GenBank sequences.
 Please see the [contributing page](https://github.com/ropensci/phylotaR/blob/master/CONTRIBUTING.md) for a complete and current list of development options.
 Fork requests are welcome!

 Alternatively, if you have any ideas of your own for new features than please open a [new issue](https://github.com/ropensci/phylotaR/issues).

 ## Acknowledgements

 Big thanks to [Zebulun Arendsee](https://github.com/arendsee), [Naupaka Zimmerman](https://github.com/naupaka) and [Scott Chamberlain](https://github.com/sckott) for reviewing/editing the package for ROpenSci.

 ## Useful Links